Hot news on the phase structure of the SMEFT: Calculation

 \subsection{From hard to soft scale}

-The first scale corresponds to the Matsubara modes of the SM fields, whose masses are of order $\pi T$, and which result from Fourier expanding around the compactified time dimension of radius $R\sim 1/T$~\cite{Matsubara:1955ws}.
+The first scale corresponds to the Matsubara modes of the SM fields, whose masses are of order $\pi T$.
 The second is associated to the screening of soft modes due to the hard-scale corrections, which induces a thermal mass for bosonic zero Matsubara modes.
 DR is the construction of the soft-scale 3D theory for zero Matsubara modes, and it amounts to integrating out all heavy non-zero modes.
-For the SM --in the presence of SMEFT interactions up to order $g^4$-- this 3D EFT, in Euclidean space, reads as follows~\cite{Kajantie:1995dw}:
+For the SM ---in the presence of SMEFT interactions up to order $g^4$--- this 3D EFT, in Euclidean space, reads as follows~\cite{Kajantie:1995dw}:

 with

 and